k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 4. Click on the *Text &rarr; SQL* button.

-5. The query will then be generated and will appear at the SQL Editor.
+5. The query will then be generated and will appear in the SQL Editor.

    ![](images/web/03_ai_done.png)